iltommi/qdb-documentation/source/api/c.rst

     :end-before: doc-end-blob_get
     :dedent: 12

 The function will allocate the buffer and update the length.
-You will need to release the memory later with :func:`qdb_free_buffer`:
+You will need to release the memory later with :func:`qdb_release`:

 .. literalinclude:: ../../../../examples/c/blob_get.c
     :start-after: doc-start-free_buffer